determined-ai/determined/docs/training/hyperparameter/search-methods/hp-custom.rst

        def on_validation_completed(
            self,
            request_id: uuid.UUID,
-           metric: float
+           metric: float,
+           train_length: int,
        ) -> List[searcher.Operation:
-           # return operations to be performed based on the state
+           # return operations to be performed based on the state,
-           # and the value of the metric returned by the validation
+           # the value of the metric returned by the validation
-           # for a given trial
+           # for a given trial, and the length of the training
+           # (in units specified in the searcher configuration)
            return []

        def on_trial_closed(self, request_id: uuid.UUID) -> List[searcher.Operation]: